run2bizdocs/documentation/en-us/docs/4biz-helium/processes/tickets/use/approve-a-ticket.md

 title: Approve a ticket
 Description: In some cases, the tickes of type "Request" will pass through an approval phase to its execution.
-This will depend on the ticket workflow, which is linked to the service request activity
+This will depend on the ticket tracker, which is linked to the service request activity
 # Approve a ticket

 When a ticket has an approval activity, you can confirm or